lc00/wiki-experiment/Teach-Like-A-Champion.md

     1. Ratio - Makes students use things like wait time more effectively
 * Keys to effective cold-calling:
     * Predictable - That it might be coming is what brings up ratio
+    * Systematic - Not meant to single anyone out
+    * Positive - Not a "gotcha"- who wouldn't want to participate?
+    * Unbundle - Break it up into small pieces to increase participation
+* Variants:
+    * Hands-up / Hands-down - You can also allow students to volunteer or not
+    * Follow-on / Follow-up - Ask students to develop on each other's ideas
+    * Name timing - Calling the name last is higher ratio, calling the name first increases their chance of getting a win
+    * Slow call - Use it as an opportunity to increase wait time
+    * Turn and talk, followed by a cold call
+    * Data drive cold calls- Script them ahead of time, and indicate which part of the sample you want to target them to

 #### Call and Response

 * Ask your class to answer questions in unison from time to time to build energy and engagement
+* Benefits:
+    * Academic review and reinforcement- everyone gets the answer
+    * High-energy fun
+    * Behavioral reinforcement- increases compliance
+* Types of call and response:
+    * Repeat - Fill in the blank
+    * Report - "Give me your answer on 3"
+    * Reinforce - Make everyone repeat a student's exemplar answer
+    * Review - Multiple questions asked quickly
+    * Solve - Take time to answer the question- needs to be a clear answer that everyone should get
+* Needs a strong cue to get everyone to respond, to differentiate from a different kind of question
+* Stretchable - make them say more of the phrase on repeat

 #### Break It Down

 * When a student makes an error, provide just enough help unblock them
+* This is very hard, and easy to destroy the rigor
+* Ways to do it:
+    * Provide an example
+    * Provide context
+    * Provide a rule
+    * Provide a missing (or first) step
+    * Roll back - Repeat their response to them and emphasize the part they got wrong
+    * Eliminate false choices
+* Make sure you connect it back to the rigor of the original question

 #### Pepper

 * A fast-paced vocal review to build energy
+* Doesn't build new skills, just helps build energy
+* No discussion, just action
+* Fast-paced, unpredictable review
+* Good for warm-ups
+* Should feel like a game
+* Can pick student names randomly (or at least appear like you do)

 ### Building Ratio Through Writing

+The amount and quality of writing students do are the most important thing students can do.
+Writing is ideal for summary and synthesis.

 #### Everybody Writes

+* Give them the chance to reflect in writing before you ask them to discuss
+* Writing helps turn a notion into an idea, which is a good entry ticket to a discussion
+* The first person to raise their hand or talk just had the fastest idea, which is rarely the best idea
+* You can use this as an opportunity to "hunt and gather" for good starting points in your discussion
+* Can be the basis for good cold-calling
+* Writing increases ratio and retention

 #### Art of the Sentence

+* Synthesize a complex idea into a single well-crafted sentence
+* Give them a sentence starter:
+    * "Growing exponentially, ..."
+    * "The relationship between..."
+    * "In the long run..."
+* You can give your sentences parameters:
+    * Include a word or phrase
+    * Address multiple things
+    * With a length limit
+* Good at the end of a lesson, because it helps summarize
+* Good as an exit ticket

 #### Show Call

+* Increase the effort that goes into writing by publicly showcasing and revising work, without volunteers
+* A visual form of cold calll
+* Helps students learn how to edit
+* You can ask their permission ahead of time
+* Three questions for a show call:
+    1. What kind of work?
+Can be:
+        * Exemplary- show how to achieve success
+        * A common error- opportunity to correct something common
+        * A blend of strengths and weaknesses- Show how to take something from good to great
+    1. When?
+Can be:
+        * After writing is complete
+        * After revising is complete - To hold students accountable for learning something
+        * During writing - If it's a longer prompt, gives a mile marker
+    1. How many?
+        * Deep with one
+        * Coverage with multiple
+* Accountable revision techniques
+    1. Check or change- Either affirm that an answer is correct or fix it, but everyone has to write
+    1. Offline revision- After a show call, make everyone do the revisions they learned and then show call again
+    1. Live edit- During a show call, everyone fixes their work in place
+* Two key moments during a show call:
+    1. The take - Try to be emotionless or positive when you take their work
+    1. The reveal - Do you keep it anonymous?
+Read it out loud or have everyone read it silently?
+Do you tell them what to look for?

 #### Build Stamina

+* Gradually increase writing time to build stamina for longer writing
+* Start small and build up
+* "I should see all pencils moving" - Might not be a best practice for all writing, but helps build the stamina
+* Prime the pump - Come up with some ideas before the session starts
+* Valorize student writing- savor it, read it out loud, and show pride in it

 #### Front the Writing

+* Put writing closer to the front of the lesson to ensure students think rigorously
+* It's very easy to get false-positives in mastery by having discussions or writing at the end
+* Put the writing up front to avoid students "piggy-backing"
+* Format should be: Read-Write-Discuss-Revise

 ### Building Ratio Through Discussion

 #### Habits of Discussion

+* Normalize a set of ground rules to make your discussions more productive

 #### Turn and Talk

+* Have short pair discussions to help students formulate their thoughts

 #### Batch Process

+* Give students autonomy and ownership by allowing them to have unmediated discussions

 ## Five Principles of Classroom Culture

 ### Systems and Routines